 If you want to succeed in acting, you should understand that actors do not follow a 9-to-5 schedule.
 They will report to the stage or to the set according to the demands of the film or presentation.
 Rehearsals can last until the following day.
 For film actors, shooting could be scheduled at odd hours of the day or night.

 As an actor, you must consistently find work to build up your portfolio.
 Aspiring actors start out in commercials, print ads or take bit roles in plays or film.
 You have to be work constantly to hone your skills, build your network of connections and expand your portfolio.

-Acting Ideal Job Qualifications
+Acting Ideal Job Qualifications For an Acting Resume

 If you plan to have a career in acting, you should possess the following qualifications for the job: